 Discuss this with your provider so funding can be allocated for this.

 When and why are reports required?

 Reports are required annually.
 They help you understand the outcomes of supports provided.

-It is best if you have a recent report available prior to your child’s next plan review.
+It is best if you have a recent report available prior to your child’s next plan reassessment.

 This will help you in your conversations with your child’s early childhood partner or planner.

 The information in the reports help us make decisions about future supports for your child.

 At plan reassessments, they help us better understand:

 - what supports have helped you and your child